Full-Face Bicycle Helmets

 For the adult

-For adult riders, there are more choices, but nothing with a full padded chinbar.
+For adult riders, there are many more choices.
 The helmets are known as downhill mountain bike racing helmets.
 We don't know how much protection you get from a chinbar that lacks crushable foam, but at least these are bicycle helmets, with ventilation.
-You can find them in our latest helmet article.
+You can find them in our latest helmet article for this season.

 Motorcycle helmets are another possibility, but like the BMX helmet they are heavy and too hot for bike riders.
 They do have fully padded chinbars, and will meet one of the motorcycle helmet standards like DOT or Snell, far surpassing the impact protection and coverage of bike helmets.